-How to pick the right acupuncturist for you (yes, even if it's not me!)
+How to pick the right acupuncturist for you

 How to understand professional qualifications, find a good fit for your problem, find a good fit for your personality, and get the best results you can get.
 Below are some questions to consider.

 While all licensed acupuncturists' training teaches them how to treat all medical conditions, some have specialties and some have things they just don't like to treat.

 What to do: Look through a practitioner's website and see the conditions they mention most often and notice what pictures they tend to post.
 Do you see lots of pictures of people rubbing their back, knees, or neck?
 This could indicate they love treating orthopedic or musculoskeletal problems.
 That's great news if your back is hurting, but you may want to inquire further with them directly if you are experiencing anxiety to see if they have much success in treating it.
 Never hesitate to email the acupuncturist and ask them directly if they like to treat the complaints you're coming in for.
 A good acupuncturist will be honest and may even give you 2 or 3 names of other practitioners to check out if they feel the two of you aren't a good fit.

 Also, just because they've never treated your specific condition doesn't mean they can't.
 It's a long story, but any fully qualified acupuncturist has the ability to break down any problems and treat them.
 If they seem enthusiastic about treating your unique problem go meet them and get a feel for them.
 If they seem reluctant to treat your condition, then maybe they're not a good fit for you.